 Transthoracic Echo (TTE)

 The fellow will develop expertise in all areas of transthoracic echocardiography, including 2D, M-mode, Doppler and color Doppler.
-This will include recent advances such as contrast imaging, harmonic imaging, tissue Doppler, strain imaging and three dimensional imaging.
+This includes contrast imaging, harmonic imaging, tissue Doppler, strain imaging and three-dimensional imaging.

 - Prosthetic valve function/dysfunction